microsoft/ivy/doc/language.md

 modeling distributed protocols at a level of abstraction that hides low-level concurrency control mechanisms.

-### An abstract protocol model
+### An abstract interface model

-The following is a very abstract model of a protocol that establishes connections between clients and servers.
+The following is a very abstract model of an interface that establishes connections between clients and servers.
 Each server has a semaphore that is used to guarantee that at any time at most one client can be connected to the server.